Labour Cost Forecasting – It Won’t Tie You Down

-In reality we need a team of this size, for this duration to (for example), get a floor in and if there are ten floors we have a certain cost there.
-And then there are other employees who are required for the total duration of the project, including wet weather – for example a safety officer, site foreman etc.
+In reality we need a team of this size, for this duration to (for example), get a floor in, and if there are ten floors we have a certain cost there.
+Then there are other employees who are required for the total duration of the project, including wet weather – for example a safety officer, site foreman etc.

 Team By Duration Forecast To Completion